Chief Superintendent Elizabeth Bather retired.

 New hat known as ‘Baker Boy’, ‘Butcher Boy’, ‘Smurf’ hat.
 Greatly disliked.
 (Reverted to 'Surrey' hat).1979

-First Hindu woman officer appointed
+First Hindu woman officer appointed and retires in 2015

 Women Officers issued with handcuffs in December.1980